Stephanessy/EmbeddedChallenge2020/README.md

 # Course project for ECE-GY 6483 Real Time Embedded Systems
-## requirements
+## Requirements
 board: SAMD21 Xplained Pro
 IMU: MPU6050
 IDE: Arduino
+## Introduction
-This project is used to record and detect gestures using Kalman filter and DTW algorithm
+This project is used to record and detect gestures using Kalman filter and DTW algorithm.
+Use the data collected from a single accelerometer (MPU6050) to record a hand movement sequence as a means to generally “unlock” a resource.
+The sequence is recorded multiple times.
+Recorded sequence is saved on the microcontroller (SAMD21 Xplained Pro).
+A successful unlock is indicated by LED.